speechly/speechly/libraries/browser-client/docs/interfaces/client.VadOptions.md

 • **noiseLearnHalftimeMillis**: `number`

 Rate of background noise learn.
 Defined as duration in which background noise energy is adjusted halfway towards current frame's energy.
+Noise level is only adjusted when `isSignalDetected` flag is clear.
 Range: 0, 5000 [ms].
 Default: 400 [ms].

 ___